-While some think about making Roosevelt Island‘s popular promenades safe from newly increased bike hazards, a reader came up with a better idea.
+While some suggest making Roosevelt Island‘s popular promenades safer from newly increased bike hazards, a reader came up with a better idea.

 “Bikes are transportation means and belong to the roads.
 They should NOT be on pedestrian promenades.
 If bikers want to enjoy Manhattan views on the West promenade they should get off the bikes and walk.”

 “Bikes should be on streets, not sidewalks or pedestrian promenades,” another commented on our recent article.